 Uwe Hobohm has recently observed in an article about Coley's toxins that the following cascade might explain its effectiveness: “fever generates inflammatory factors with co-stimulatory activity, which activate resting dendritic cells (DC), leading to the activation of anergic T cells, maybe accomplished by a second process, where a possible physical damage of cancer cells leads to a sudden supply of cancer antigens to DC.”
 (Cancer Immunol Immunother.
 2001;50:391-396).

-You will be given vaccines, medicines, and instructions for at least 6 months of at-home treatment with ongoing medical guidance.
+You will be given vaccines, medicines, and instructions for at least 18 months of at-home treatment with ongoing medical guidance.
 You will be asked to have periodic blood tests and to supply these to your medical group.
-During the course of treatment, you may be asked to return for clinical observation and/or to adjust your protocols.
-Follow-up consultations and observation overnights are often required.

 In many ways, cancer looks, behaves, and develops like an infectious disease, with chronic low-level inflammation.
 Non-healing inflammation tends to cause "sludging" or sticky blood (coagulopathy), depression of circulation in the smallest blood vessels (arteriole-capillary junctions) and, ultimately, hypoxygenation (oxygen starvation) of tissues throughout the body.